mnajjarian/timetables/README.md

 ## Continuous Deployment

-Build, Test and Deploy whit Circle CI
+Build, Test and Deploy by Circle CI

 ## Built With